skip to content

 Through collaborative partnerships, we accelerate the local development of new technologies for the national and international offshore wind industry, to facilitate cost efficiency gains.

 We have partnered with the NYU Urban Futures Lab (NYUUFL) and the NOWRDC (National Offshore Wind Research and Development Consortium) to facilitate innovations in offshore wind technology through an innovation hub.
-The hub aims to identify and support cleantech start-ups whose technology will help address key challenges within the offshore wind industry and contribute to building a robust offshore wind supply chain in the state of New York.
-The chosen start-ups will receive tailored support from UFL's network of mentors, the NOWRDC and key policy figures.
-We are also collaborating with NYCEDC given their expertise and networks in this area to ensure DEI (Diversity, Equity and Inclusion) efforts are incorporated throughout the procurement phase and program curriculum.
+The hub identifies and supports cleantech start-ups whose technology will help address key challenges within the offshore wind industry and contribute to building a robust offshore wind supply chain in the state of New York.
+The chosen start-ups will receive tailored support from UFL's network of mentors, Equinor, the NOWRDC and key policy figures.

-Equinor and bp’s agreement with Edison Chouest will generate ripple effects throughout the supply chain, creating jobs in numerous states across the country
+Equinor’s agreement with Edison Chouest has generated ripple effects throughout the supply chain, creating jobs in numerous states across the country

-Additionally, Equinor and bp have awarded a long-term service operations vessel charter agreement to US marine transportation provider, Edison Chouest Offshore (ECO).
-The plug-in hybrid service operations vessel (SOV) will be the first in the US offshore wind sector capable of sailing partly on battery power.
+Additionally, Equinor has awarded a long-term service operations vessel (SOV) charter agreement to US marine transportation provider, Edison Chouest Offshore (ECO), which has built the ECO Liberty SOV.
+The plug-in hybrid SOV is the first in the US offshore wind sector capable of sailing partly on battery power.